WILLIAM HAYES Student Staff Trustee (Part I)

 WILLIAM HAYES (Part I): Pine Mountain Settlement School

 Following Daisy’s initiative and with Doctor Clark Bailey’s insistence, Silven had been one of the first coal-camp children admitted to the School in 1931-32.
-He did very well in the program.
-Silven then worked each summer to earn enough money to send his siblings to the School.
-By 1934 John, Bill and Paul had been accepted with only one of the brothers failing the strict Pine Mountain rules and leaving the School in 1934 to join the public instruction program in Harlan County where he became involved in the sports programs.
-John, the second oldest, was undaunted by his dismissal and was certainly one of the brightest and most independent of the four boys.
-He wasted no time in finding employment and joining the effort to support his brothers at the settlement school while enjoying the opportunities to engage in baseball at his county school, a dedication that later resulted in a go in the Minor Leagues.
-When George, the boy’s father, left the family to find work and essentially abandoned his wife, the brothers became a mutual support system for each other and for their mother.
-Daisy’s treatments for tuberculosis in the Hazelwood Sanatorium in Louisville were largely supported by contributions from all the sons as they shared their earnings with her hospitalization and their education.
+He did very well in the program and paved the way for his brothers.
+Silven worked each summer in the mines to earn enough money to send his siblings to the School.
+By 1934 John, Bill and Paul had been accepted with only one of the brothers failing the strict Pine Mountain rules and leaving the School in 1934 to join the public instruction program in Harlan County where he became involved in the sports programs the Minor League of Baseball.
+John, the second oldest, was undaunted by his dismissal and was certainly one of the brightest and most independent of the four boys and a champion Minor League ball player.
+He wasted no time in finding employment and joining the effort to support his brothers at the settlement school while enjoying the opportunities to engage in baseball at his county school, a dedication that later resulted in a go at the Minor Leagues.

 Dear Sir: